ellierewind/AHK/README.md

 ### Disabling F1 Key in File Explorer and Google Chrome

-Prevents you from opening the help and center page accidentally.
+Prevents you from opening the help center page accidentally.

 ### Easily Change Timezones